 You can also visit the website of the Fund Manager and follow the process of investing in your preferred funds.

-However, where you will have to do some work is in deciding which funds to invest in or which fund manager to work with.
 In selecting a mutual fund to invest, you will have to consider the following:

 - Consider the price